-Did you know you can use your GI Bill to receive job training in an On-the-Job or Apprenticeship training program?
-If you are a veteran or currently in the guard or reserve, the GI Bill offers you an alternative way to use your GI Bill benefits.
+Did you know you can use your GI Bill benefits to receive job training in an on-the-job training (OJT) or apprenticeship program?
+If you are a veteran or currently in the Guard or reserve, both the Montgomery and Post-9/11 GI Bills offer an alternative way to use your benefits.

-VA will pay you GI Bill benefits on a sliding scale depending on how long you are in training.
+The Department of Veterans Affairs will pay your GI Bill benefits on a sliding scale depending on how long you are in training.
 You will also receive a salary from your employer.
-The VA benefit usually decreases every 6 months and the salary increases every six months.
-At the end of your training you will be certified in your trade.
+The VA benefit usually decreases every six months as your salary increases.
+At the end of your training, you will be certified in your skill.

-VA pays GI Bill Selected Reserve participants on a similar scale but at the following reduced rates; $294.00 a month for the first six months of training, $215.60 for the second six months of training and $137.20 for remaining training.
+VA pays Montgomery GI Bill Selected Reserve participants on a similar scale but at the following reduced rates in fiscal 2024: $349.50 a month for the first six months of training, $256.30 for the second six months of training and $163.10 for remaining training.

 To qualify, your job must meet the following criteria:

-- You must be supervised at least 50 percent of the time.
+- You must be supervised at least 50% of the time.

 - Job training must lead to an entry-level position.
 (Management training programs do not qualify.)